sourabhkhot/dbt_ELT_Airbnb/models/overview.md

 Hello, my name is Sourabh Khot and welcome to my project documentation!

-In this project, I have built a data pipeline to perform ELT to analyze Airbnb data using dbt and Snowflake.
+In this project, I have built a data pipeline to perform ELT to analyze Airbnb data using dbt integrated with Snowflake, Github and preset.io (for dashboarding).
-I have also used Github for version control and preset.io for dashboarding.

 Click on the blue 'lineage graph' icon at bottom right to see dependencies between the jobs.
 This dbt project contains 3 sources, 1 seed, 8 models, 1 snapshot, 16 tests, 1 analysis and 1 exposure.